-If the child fails to comply with or complete the graduated sanctions, or if the school district has not elected to adopt a system of graduated sanctions, then the school may file a complaint against the child with a criminal court.
+If the child fails to comply with or complete the graduated sanctions, or the school district has not elected to adopt a system of graduated sanctions, or the offense isn't one listed in the graduated sanction system, then the school may file a complaint against the child with a criminal court.
 Education Code § 37.145.